gigascience/gigadb-website/gigadb/app/tools/excel-spreadsheet-uploader/template/UPDATE_INSTRUCTIONS.md

 If additional changes to the spreadsheet are necessary, a number of rounds of steps 6, 7 and 8 are to be performed again.
 When the pull request has been approved by two members of the tech team, it will be merged to the codebase

-11. Merging and sharing with the users
+## Merging and sharing with the users

-The developers will merge the pull request and will send a general email announcing the change with description and instructions for downloading the file.
+When two developers have approved the pull request, We will merge the pull request and will send a general email announcing the change with description and instructions for downloading the file.